Edward James Olmos Had His Entire Role Cut From ‘The Predator,’ But It Doesn’t Bother Him [Opinion]

 Edward James Olmos is one of the most talented actors to ever set foot on a movie or TV show set, but things don’t always go as planned for everyone.
 In March of last year, the talented veteran was cast for a role in The Predator which is set to be released in theaters next month.
-As many are looking forward to the historic franchise to be brought back to life, they’re going to have to live with Olmos not being in the movie as his entire role has been cut.
+While many are looking forward to the historic franchise to be brought back to life, they’re going to have to live with Olmos not being in the movie as his entire role has been cut.

 Over the course of the last couple of weeks, Edward James Olmos has been doing the media rounds for Mayans M.C. which is his new show coming to FX.
-As many are thrilled about that, they were not happy to find out that he won’t be in the horror/sci-fi click any longer.
+While many are thrilled about that, they were not happy to find out that he won’t be in the horror/sci-fi click any longer.

 According to Slash Film, Olmos was going to take on the role of a military character who is a four-star general.
 Unfortunately, his role had to be cut due to the film running long and it was up to director Shane Black to make the call and take Olmos’ character out of The Predator.